thomasgtaylor/how.wtf/content/post/2023-04-02-python-dataclass-validation.md

 ---
-title: Python dataclass validation
-date: 2023-04-02T23:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-02 23:45:00-04:00
 description: How to validate dataclass inputs in Python
-categories:
-- Programming
 tags:
+- python
-- Python
+title: Python dataclass validation
 ---

 Creating dataclasses in Python is simplistic; however, what if additional validation needs to be completed during initialization?